rtshkmr/robotics/README.md

 #### Other Assets that we used:

-- NatureStarterKit2 (for greenery)
+- NatureStarterKit2 (Greenery)
 - PlayGround Pack (Low-poly 3D playground model)
 - Windridge City Assets
-- Prototyping Pack (for stairs and ramps)
+- Prototyping Pack (Stairs and ramps)

 ## F: Todos